 4. Place your router on a high shelf

-Routers send the signal downward so the higher you place the router, the better off you’ll be.
+Routers send signals downward.
+The higher you place the router, the better off you’ll be.

 5. Adjust the angle of the antennas